Andrew Jackson: Later life and death (1837–1845)

-Jackson lobbied for the annexation of Texas, insisting that it belonged to the United States as part of the Louisiana Purchase.
-He thought that annexation would cause national division over slavery, but feared the British could use Texas as a base to threaten the United States.
-Jackson wrote several letters to Texas president Sam Houston, urging him to wait for the Senate to approve annexation and explaining how much Texas would benefit as a part of the United States.
+Jackson lobbied for the annexation of Texas.
+He was concerned that the British could use it as a base to threaten the United States and insisted that it was part of the Louisiana Purchase.
 Tyler signed a treaty of annexation in April 1844, but it became associated with the expansion of slavery and was not ratified.
-Henry Clay, the Whig nominee for the 1844 presidential election, and Van Buren, Jackson's preferred candidate for the Democratic Party, both opposed annexation.
-Disappointed by Van Buren, Jackson convinced Polk, who was to be Van Buren's running mate, to run as the Democratic Party's presidential nominee instead.
-Polk defeated Van Buren for the nomination, and Jackson convinced Tyler not to run as an independent by bringing him back into the Democratic Party.
-Polk won the election, the Senate passed a bill to annex Texas, and it was signed on March 1, 1845.
+Van Buren, who had been Jackson's preferred candidate for the Democratic Party in the 1844 presidential election, had opposed annexation.
+Disappointed by Van Buren, Jackson convinced fellow Tennessean James K. Polk, who was then set to be Van Buren's running mate, to run as the Democratic Party's presidential nominee instead.
+Polk defeated Van Buren for the nomination and won the general election against Jackson's old enemy, Henry Clay.
+Meanwhile, the Senate passed a bill to annex Texas, and it was signed on March 1, 1845.

-Jackson died of dropsy, tuberculosis and heart failure at 78 years of age on June 8, 1845.
-He was surrounded by family and friends at his deathbed, and his last words were, "Oh, do not cry.
-Be good children and we will all meet in Heaven."
+Jackson died of dropsy, tuberculosis, and heart failure at 78 years of age on June 8, 1845.
+His deathbed was surrounded by family, friends, and slaves, and he was recorded to have said, "Do not cry; I hope to meet you all in Heaven—yes, all in Heaven, white and black."
 He was buried in the same tomb as his wife Rachel.